jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

   end
 ```

-Now, the last method is the **process** that should contain all the logic.
+The last method is the **process** that should contain all the logic.

-It navigates in the points and downsample the points based on the threshold.
+It navigates the points and downsamples the coordinates based on the threshold.

 ```ruby
   def process